airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 If a figure element is being changed, then at the end of each draw, FigureOne will determine whether its elements are still changing, and if they are request a notification from the browser for the next screen refresh.
 When that notification occurs, FigureOne will draw again and the cycle repeats.

 Browsers will ideally refresh their screen between 30 and 60 times per second.
-To refresh 30 times a second means FigureOne needs to complete processing a draw a good amount less than 1/30s (<33ms) for smooth animations.
+To refresh 30 times a second means FigureOne needs to complete processing a draw in less than 1/30s (<33ms) for smooth animations.

 > Note: How much less than 33ms depends on a number of factors including, but not limited to, the client performance, browser, other tasks (like if mouse/touch movements are also being processed), and the complexity of drawing (remember that after the FigureOne processing is done, the GPU then has to render to the screen - if there are many vertices and/or complex shaders then it will need more time).